+3 Select an option:

-- 3 Select an option: - To use your current location when you are near a tide station, select Current Location. - · To select a recently used tide station, select Recent. - · To select a saved location, select Saved. - To enter coordinates for a location, select Coordinates.
+- · Select a favorite or recently used tide station. - To use your current location when you are near a tide station, select Add > Current Location. - To select a saved location, select Add > Saved. - To enter coordinates for a location, select Add > Coordinates.

-A 24-hour tide chart appears for the current date with the current tide height 1 and information about the next tide 2.
+A 24-hour tide chart appears for the current date with the current tide height \bigcirc and information about the next tide \bigcirc .